 Since the expected utility of trading E1 for E2 is greater than the expected utility of hanging on to E1, you should switch.
 (1.25 is greater than 1.0 … RIGHT????)

-.
+you should switch.
 1.25 is greater than 1.0 … RIGHT????

-Since that’s bigger than $x$, you should swap envelopes.
+Since that’s bigger than , you should swap envelopes.
 But what if you are given another chance to swap envelopes after you have changed your mind once?
 By the same reasoning as above you should swap back again.
 And then, by the same argument again, you should swap a third time, and so on, forever.
 You end up in an infinite loop of swapping and never get any money at all.
 What’s wrong with this reasoning?

 A resolution